 After I got my braces off, I wasn’t trying to hide my smile or shy away from conversations, and my crooked smile was not on my mind constantly.
 I became much more confident and proud of my smile because my teeth were straight.

-And when people start to compliment you on how nice your teeth and smile are, it’s uplifting and drastically increased my self-esteem and confidence.
+And when people start to compliment you on how nice your teeth and smile are, it’s uplifting and drastically increases self-esteem and confidence.

 In this study, the direct impact of crooked teeth on self-esteem and psychosocial behaviour is observed.
-People with dental disorders, including malocclusion (crooked, and misaligned teeth), had a significant impact on how individuals perceived their level of attractiveness.
+People with dental disorders, including malocclusion (crooked and misaligned teeth), significantly impacted how individuals perceived their attractiveness.

 This can be applied to every aspect of life; careers, relationships and first impressions.